 The Deployment Endurance Calculator is an aid for quickly determining the maximum deployment length for a moored instrument.
 Inputs to the program include the instrument type, firmware revision, sample interval, use of a pump and/or auxiliary sensors (as applicable), and type of battery.
 The Calculator outputs the expected maximum deployment length in days, based on our conservative estimate of battery capacity.
-The Deployment Endurance Calculator was written for use on systems running Windows XP service pack 2 or later, Windows Vista, or Windows 7 (both 32-bit and 64-bit systems).
+The Deployment Endurance Calculator was written for use on systems running Windows 7/8/10 (both 32-bit and 64-bit systems).

 Note that the Calculator does not check the memory capacity; we expect to add that capability in the future.
 However, in most cases, the battery endurance governs the maximum deployment length (see the instrument manual to perform a quick check of the memory capacity).

 The Calculator can be used with the following instruments:

 - SBE 16 SeaCAT C-T (optional P) Recorder (older product)

 - SBE 16plus and 16plus V2 SeaCAT C-T (optional P) Recorder — RS-232 or RS-485 interface

 - SBE 16plus-IM and 16plus-IM V2 SeaCAT C-T (optional P) Recorder — Inductive Modem Interface